 If you would like to purchase Ranch Life books in quantities of 100 or more, please download this order form:

-Forty years ago the doors of the National Ranching Heritage Center (NRHC) opened for the first time.
+More than forty years ago, the doors of the National Ranching Heritage Center (NRHC) opened for the first time.
 The mission was clear: preserve and bring to life the mystique of early ranch life in the American Southwest.
-Since the doors opened on July 4, 1976, hundreds of thousands of people have come through our facility.
+Since the doors opened on July 4, 1976, hundreds of thousands of people have come through the museum and historic park.
 The NRHC is now recognized as the No. 1 visitor attraction in Lubbock.
 We constantly search for ways to enrich our visitors’ experiences and increase our public exposure.
-We have developed a plan to substantially enrich the experience of all who walk through our doors.
-It is called the Ranch Life Learning Center.
+We have developed a plan to substantially enrich the experience of all who walk through our doors through the Cash Family Ranch Life Learning Center.

 - Episode 1 Activities

 - Episode 3 Activities

 - Episode 4 Activities

 “It’s me again, Hank the Cowdog!” — this opening statement has been the start of over 74 children’s books in an ongoing series by John R. Erickson which has sold more than 10 million copies worldwide.
 Now, that very same line will open a brand-new podcast series starring Matthew McConaughey as none other than…”Hank the Cowdog.”

 From Tri-State Pictures, HTC Productions and QCODE, “Hank the Cowdog” is written, directed and executive produced by Jeff Nichols (SHOTGUN STORIES, TAKE SHELTER, MUD, MIDNIGHT SPECIAL and LOVING) and stars McConaughey as HANK who will also serve as an executive producer.
 The 5-episode season, which will also feature original musical numbers, will launch on September 14 through QCODE and be available on Apple Podcasts and all major podcast platforms.